 The Gold Coast in Australia is one the world’s most popular tourist destinations.
 It offers everything, from fabulous weather and miles of sandy beaches, to theme parks and museums.
-No matter what time of the year you visit, you won’t be short of entertainment, so to help you plan your travel itinerary, here is a list of things to do on your next trip to South East Queensland.
+No matter what time of the year you visit, you won’t be short of entertainment, so to help you plan your travel itinerary, here is a list of things to do on your next trip to the Gold Coast.

 1. Hit the Beaches